Comparison of motives with rational coefficients: Introduction

 The theory of motives, as originally envisioned by Grothendieck and later realized in various forms by Voevodsky, Morel, Beilinson, Ayoub, and others, provides a powerful and universal framework for studying algebraic varieties.
 A significant simplification of this theory occurs when one inverts the exponential characteristic, leading to the study of rational motives.

 However, even within this rational setting, a fundamental question remains: the precise relationship between several coexisting, a priori different, models.
-The main variants include: \begin{enumerate} \item Morel's motives, defined from the positive part of the rational stable motivic homotopy category $\mathrm{SH}(S)_\mathbb{Q}$. \item Beilinson's motives, defined as the category of modules over Beilinson's motivic ring spectrum $\mathrm{H}_B$, which is a direct summand of $\mathrm{KGL}_\mathbb{Q}$. \item Ayoub's motives, constructed via $\mathbb{P}^1$-stabilization of $\mathbb{A}^1$-local \'etale $\infty$-sheaves of connective chain complexes of $\mathbb{Q}$-vector spaces. \item Voevodsky's motives $\mathrm{DM}(S, \mathbb{Q})$ and $\mathbf{H}\mathbb{Q}$-modules, classically defined via Nisnevich sheaves with transfers. \end{enumerate}
+The main variants include: \begin{enumerate} \item \textbf{Morel's motives}, defined from the plus part of the rational stable motivic homotopy category $\mathrm{SH}(S)_\mathbb{Q}$. \item \textbf{Beilinson's motives}, defined as the category of modules over Beilinson's motivic ring spectrum $\mathrm{H}_B$, which is a direct summand of $\mathrm{KGL}_\mathbb{Q}$. \item \textbf{Ayoub's motives} $\mathrm{DA}(S, \mathbb{Q})$, constructed via $\mathbb{P}^1$-stabilization of $\mathbb{A}^1$-local \'etale $\infty$-sheaves of connective chain complexes of $\mathbb{Q}$-vector spaces. \item \textbf{Voevodsky's motives} $\mathrm{DM}(S, \mathbb{Q})$ and $\mathbf{H}\mathbb{Q}$-modules, classically defined via Nisnevich sheaves with transfers. \end{enumerate}

 It is well-established that the first three models are equivalent.
-However, the equivalence with Voevodsky's original construction using the \emph{Nisnevich sheaves with transfers} is only known to hold over a restricted class of base schemes $S$, namely those that are excellent and geometrically unibranch (see \cite[Theorem 16.1.4]{cisinski2019triangulated}).
+However, the equivalence with Voevodsky's original construction using \emph{Nisnevich sheaves with transfers} is only known to hold over a restricted class of base schemes $S$, namely those that are excellent and geometrically unibranch (see \cite[Theorem 16.1.4]{cisinski2019triangulated}).

-The central objective of this paper is to moving forward along this direction.
-We prove that modules over rational motivic Eilenberg Maclane spectrum $\mathbf{H}\mathbb{Q}$ is equivalent to Morel/Beilinson/Ayoub's rational motives over any Noetherian semi-normal base scheme $S$.
-Hence for Noetherian normal schemes, we remove the condition of excellence for equivalence of rational motives.
-In particular, our result applies to any Dedekind domain or nodal curves.
+The central objective of this paper is to move forward along this direction.
+We prove that the category of modules over the rational motivic Eilenberg MacLane spectrum $\mathbf{H}\mathbb{Q}$ is equivalent to Morel/Beilinson/Ayoub's rational motives over $S$, whenever $\mathrm{DA}(S, \mathbb{Q})$ satisfies h-descent.
+Hence for quasi-excellent schemes, we remove the condition of being geometrically unibranch and prove that Voevodsky's rational motives are equivalent to the other variants over any quasi-excellent scheme $S$.
+In particular, our result applies to any algebraic variety.